 A blog about Spain; its culture, gastronomy and people.
 Basically I write about my experiences in Spain and try to share the best of this magnificent and varied country with those who have an interest in all things Spanish.
 Anything from recipes,fiestas,photos,birds of prey,walks,wine,bodegas, meals,mountains and .visits to new places.
-My name is Paddy Waller and I have lived in Spain for more than 20 years and am married to Julia who is Spanish.
+My name is Paddy Waller and I have lived in Spain for more than 25 years.
 I hope you enjoy the blog.
 Disfruta!

 This article is written by Julia Espín.
 The post war in Spain lasted many, many years.
 People had to leave their hometowns to look for a better life in the cities or they migrated to other countries for good or … Continue reading →

 I have a friend who comes out here to Spain to walk and raptor watch and his favourite expression when out in the wild is:”It’s a harsh paradise,Paddy!”.
 This is a story about a very harsh paradise.The story of a … Continue reading →